Ohood-Saleh2003/my-project/README.md

 $conn->close();
 ?>
 ```
-### 6. Create the presentation page:
+### 6. Create the last page:
-* In VS Code, create a new file named last value.php in the control directory.
+* In VS Code, create a new file named last value.php .
 * Add the following code to retrieve the last recorded movement direction from the database and display it:
 ```
 <!DOCTYPE html>